jcgregorio/blog/_posts/2018-03-26-silicon-valley-libertarianism-remembered.md

 ---
 layout: post
-title: Silicon Valley Libertarianism: Remembered
+title: Silicon Valley Libertarianism - Remembered
 ---

 Remember the last time silicon valley was growing like crazy without any supervision?